Each Maseeh College Windows account is allotted file-storage space.

 If you find that you are over your Disk (or N: Drive) Quota, there are some things that you can do:

 - Remove any old documents that you no longer need.
 Other options are: save them on a flash drive or archive them on CD.
 See CD/DVD Burning

-- Store your extra files on the U:\ drive, an additional 5 GB space on the linux/unix servers.
+- Store your extra files on the U:\ drive, which has additional space from the linux/unix servers.
 See Understanding the U Drive

 - Compress files that you may need, but rarely use.
 See zip files in Windows